-Notes:

-- Centum Call Second is a density measurement of call traffic and hold time.
+NOTE: 1.
+Centum Call Second is a density measurement of call traffic and hold time.
 One CCS is the equivalent to one call for every 100 seconds made in one hour.
-The standard hold time used during testing is 100 seconds. - 3.
-To support more than 500 advanced UM users, the system requires a MAPI or vMAPI gateway.
-Refer to the NuPoint Unified Messaging Engineering Guidelines for MAPI and vMAPI gateway capacities.
-The vMAPI gateway is an alternative deployment option to the MAPI gateway. - The number of concurrent MiCollab end-user portal Web sessions is based on the Web View session requirements for NuPoint Unified Messaging.
+The standard hold time used during testing is 100 seconds.

+NOTE: 2.
+The number of concurrent MiCollab end-user portal Web sessions is based on the Web View session requirements for NuPoint Unified Messaging.
 For details, refer to the Web View Session Requirements in the NuPoint Unified Messaging Engineering Guidelines.

-- 5. NP-UM TTS and SoftFAX ports are a shared resource with NP-UM voice mail ports (maximum combination of 32 ports).
-SAA ports are a separate resource (i.e. not counted in the 32 port maximum). - 6.
+NOTE: 3.
+NP-UM TTS and SoftFAX ports are a shared resource with NP-UM voice mail ports (maximum combination of 32 ports).
+SAA ports are a separate resource (i.e. not counted in the 32 port maximum).
+NOTE: 4.
 If SIP trunking is required, the SIP trunks should be configured on the MBG server and not on the MiCollab server.
 The MBG server supports a maximum of 500 simultaneous calls (SIP, MiNET, and SIP Trunking calls inclusive).

-The following conditions apply: - Extended hunt group (greater than 250 AWV sessions), is applicable across all server variants of the product.
+The following conditions apply:

+- Extended hunt group (greater than 250 AWV sessions), is applicable across all server variants of the product.
 The users must be able to call into a hunt group number on the MiVoice Business platform to join a conference.
 The MiVoice Business on any server platform supports up to 1000 members in a single hunt group.
-However, all of the MiVoice Business appliance platforms (3300 ICP) only support up to 250 members in a single hunt group. - The system negotiates G.729, G.722.1, or G.711 calls based on the incoming calls settings.
+However, all of the MiVoice Business appliance platforms (3300 ICP) only support up to 250 members in a single hunt group. - The system negotiates G.729, G.722.1, or G.711 calls based on the incoming call settings.
 You can configure the maximum number of G.729 calls allowed in all conferences to be from 0 to 100.
-After the system reaches this maximum number of G.729 voice calls (combined number of calls in all conferences) the system offers G.711 for all additional calls into the bridge up to the maximum conference limit. - 7.
+After the system reaches this maximum number of G.729 voice calls (combined number of calls in all conferences) the system offers G.711 for all additional calls into the bridge up to the maximum conference limit.

+NOTE: 5.
 For AWV, the number of H.264 codec licenses determines the number of available web ports.
-For example, if your system has 100 web ports but you only purchased 10 H.264 codec licenses, then MiCollab AWV is limited to 10 web ports. - 8.
+For example, if your system has 100 web ports but you only purchased 10 H.264 codec licenses, then MiCollab AWV is limited to 10 web ports.

+NOTE: 6.
 MiCollab mobile clients support G.711 and G.722, but not G.722.1.
-However, AWV, MBG, and the Mitel deskphones support G.711 and G.722.1, but not G.722.
-Therefore, ensure that you enable MiCollab clients with G.711 to support interoperability across a range of devices. - 9.
-To support a 5000-user, single-application MiCollab Client configuration, the system must be in co-located mode with NuPoint UM running on a separate server. - 10.
+However, AWV, MBG, and the Mitel desk phones support G.711 and G.722.1, but not G.722.
+Therefore, ensure that you enable MiCollab clients with G.711 to support interoperability across a range of devices.

+NOTE: 7.
 To connect a MiVoice 5000 or MiVoice MX-ONE to a MiCollab Multi-App system or MiCollab Client single-application system and receive telephony presence, the MiCollab CSTA proxy blade is required.
 Each connection to the CSTA Proxy allows up to 2048 devices to be monitored.
 In order to exceed this number, multiple PBX links are required.
-For example, to support 5,000 devices, three links are required. - 11.
+For example, to support 5,000 devices, three links are required.

+NOTE: 8.
 A video stream is created on a per user basis.
 As an example, if one AWV participant is streaming video and there are 50 participants all viewing that video stream, that creates 50 streams on the AWV Server.
-If two participants are streaming video to the same 50 users, that would be 100 video streams. - 12.
-40,000 users configuration is not supported with MiVoice Business in Flow Through Provisioning environment.
+If two participants are streaming video to the same 50 users, that would be 100 video streams.

+NOTE: 9.
+40,000 users configuration is not supported with MiVoice Business in Flow Through Provisioning environment